gardener/landscaper/docs/deployer/container.md

 - An optional *state* should be written to the directory given by the env var `STATE_PATH`.
 The complete state directory will be tarred and managed by Landscaper(:warning: no symlinks).
 The last state data are provided in the next execution or your program.
-- The *Component Descriptor* can be expected as a json file at the path given by the env var `COMPONENT_DESCRIPTOR_PATH`.
+- If *componentDescriptor* is specified in the DeployItem, the *Component Descriptor* can be expected as a json file at the path given by the env var `COMPONENT_DESCRIPTOR_PATH`.
 The json file contains a resolved component descriptor list which means that all transitive component descriptors are included in a list.

   ```json
   {